 The Industrial Technology Certificate program of study prepares students to be employed as technicians in the fields of electrical maintenance and production.
 The program is developed especially for the industry in the development, installation and maintenance of complex industrial processes as well as their electronic, controller, and computer devices.
-Graduates of this program are awarded a certificate.

 1,473 Jobs (2020)

 +6.0% Change from 2020-2025

 Data is from the Omaha Metropolitans Area, and the seven counties in Southwest Iowa that Iowa Western serves

 Industrial Technicians are skilled mechanics that install, repair and maintain industrial machinery.
 They usually work in manufacturing plants or small factories where they ensure the smooth running of in-house production equipment.
 Industrial Technicians utilize advanced mechanical knowledge of industrial machinery, excellent troubleshooting skills, and good time-management skills in their job.
 Industrial Technician boosts production by ensuring all production equipment functions correctly and receives regular maintenance.